vectordotdev/vector/website/docs/reference/sinks/loki.md

 You can learn more in the [Environment Variables][docs.configuration#environment-variables] section.

-### Event ordering
+### Event Ordering

-The Loki sink will ensure that all logs are sorted via their timestamp.
+The `loki` sink will ensure that all logs are sorted via their `timestamp`.
 This is to ensure that logs will be accepted by Loki.
 If no timestamp is supplied with events then the Loki sink will supply its own monotonically increasing timestamp.

 ### Health Checks